taylorhawks/globo-nonlinear-latent-factorization/README.md

   - Max-nonlinearity - double-check math and then implement

 #### Mid Priority:
-- Linear Model
 - Variable sizes per user (maybe do this at the end. requires forward-filling with NANs)
 - Optimize only against relevant corpus (in some D_u)

 #### Low Priority
  - Adaptive learning rate for gradient descent